0cjs/8bitdev/src/tmon/README.md

   (`l##` × `w##`) and the examine (`e`) command will then be run.
-This can be used to examine forward through memory a page at a time, leaving the `e` command's start address at the start of the last examined range when you've found something of interest. this takes the same parameters as the `e` command, and all values are shared with the `e` command.
+This can be used to examine forward through memory a page at a time, leaving the `e` command's start address at the start of the last examined range when you've found something of interest.
+This takes the same parameters as the `e` command, and all values are shared with the `e` command.
 Note that if you set the `s####` parameter here, it will start on the page _after_ that address.